ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

     ~~~
       ... ...

-If a markdown is an intermediate file to html, then another type of info string follows the fence.
+If a markdown is an intermediate file to html, another type of info string follows the fence.
 If @@@include command doesn't have -N option, then the generated markdown is:

     ~~~{.C .numberLines}